 Depending on the size of your garden, an inadequately sized grass collector will mean you’re constantly stopping mowing to empty it.
 For larger, thicker lawns try to opt for a larger collector.

 It is also worth bearing in mind that a larger collector will add weight to a mower as it fills.
 If you struggle to push heavy mowers then you may prefer to opt for a smaller one as more frequent emptying is preferable to the added weight.
+This is especially true if you try cut wet grass.

-It really comes down to your individual needs.
+It comes down to your individual needs.

 Rotary Vs Hover

-A rotary mower is pushed along on wheels and a hover mower blows air out the bottom of it so it “Hovers” on a “cushion of air”.
+A rotary lawn mower is pushed along on wheels and a hover mower blows air out the bottom of it so it “Hovers” on a “cushion of air”.
 The rotary mowers are generally more powerful and give that lovely striped finish.

 Hover mowers are only suitable for small gardens and are generally less effective, and leave a more untidy finish.
-These are best for small, smooth lawns and are much easier to maneuver than rotary models.
+These are best for small, smooth lawns and are much easier to manoeuvre than rotary models.

 Electric Vs Manual